BanG Dream!: Spin-offs and films

 On January 6, it was announced that the anime will be made into a compilation film split into two parts with new footage, revealing the two parts would be titled "Spring Sunshine, Lost Cat" and "Sing, Songs That Become Us & FILM LIVE", and is set to premiere in Japanese theaters.
 The two parts of the compilation film opened on September 27 and November 8, respectively.

 A sequel to It's MyGO!!!!! centered around Ave Mujica, titled BanG Dream!
 Ave Mujica, was announced after the airing of the thirteenth episode in September 2023.
 Kōdai Kakimoto returned to direct the sequel, with Yuniko Ayana also returning to write and supervise series scripts.
 It aired from January 2 to March 27, 2025.
-Crunchyroll licensed the series in North America, Latin American (except Brazil), Oceania, South Africa and selected European territories under the title Ave Mujica - The Die is Cast -.
+Crunchyroll licensed the series under the title Ave Mujica - The Die is Cast -.

-A sequel series to both It's MyGO!!!!! and Ave Mujica was announced following the release of the thirteenth and final episode of Ave Mujica on March 27, 2025, with filming in northern Europe being conducted.
-In August 2025, it was announced that Ave Mujica would also receive a film.
+A sequel series to both It's MyGO!!!!! and Ave Mujica was announced following the release of the thirteenth and final episode of Ave Mujica on March 27, 2025, with filming in northern Europe being conducted, and is set to premiere in January 2027 on Nippon TV and its affiliates.
+In August 2025, it was announced that Ave Mujica would also receive a film, later titled BanG Dream!
+Ave Mujica prima aurora.
+The film is scheduled to release in Q4 2026 in Japanese theaters.

 An anime television series centered around Mugendai Mewtype, titled BanG Dream!
 Yume∞Mita was announced on September 7, 2025, following their 4th live at Tachikawa Stage Garden.
-It is set to be produced by Nichicaline and scheduled to premiere in 2026.
+It was produced by Nichicaline and directed by Tomomi Umetsu.
+It aired from July 2 to September 10, 2026, on Tokyo MX and other networks.
+The opening theme song is "Our Survival", (Note: Japanese title: "Kore wa Boku-tachi no Seizon no Arasuji" (これはぼくたちの生存のあらすじ)) performed by Mugendai Mewtype.
+Crunchyroll is streaming the series.
+Muse Communication licensed the series in Southeast Asia.